ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 **Condition 2**

 This condition consider every hour except zero hour.
-Also considerer that the difference is 60 minutes.
+Also consider that the difference is 60 minutes.

 ```js
 if((this.closingMinute[i] == this.startMinute[i])){